habibcilmd-cardiologist/dr-cil/content/en/services/cardiovascular-prevention/index.md

 **Cardiovascular Diseases** unfortunately rank first among causes of death globally.
 However, the encouraging news is that a significant portion of these diseases is **preventable**. **Cardiovascular Prevention (Preventive Cardiology)** is one of the most important fields of medicine, aiming to identify and eliminate risk factors before diseases develop or to increase life expectancy and quality in individuals with established disease.

-Assoc.
-Prof. Dr. Habib ÇİL, with over 25 years of experience in Interventional Cardiology in Istanbul, adopts a **Personalized Cardiovascular Risk Management** approach, aiming not only to treat diseases but also to protect his patients' future heart health.

 ## What is Cardiovascular Prevention?

 Cardiovascular prevention is not a single procedure or medication, but a **holistic approach to lifestyle and medicine**.
 It is examined under two main headings: